Helpful Links

 Oklahoma

-*Oklahoma has reciprocal arrangements with the following states: Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, New Mexico, Texas and Wyoming.
+Reciprocity: Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, New Mexico, Texas and Wyoming.

 Oregon

-- Masters: Arkansas & Utah
+- General Supervising Electrician (S): Arkansas & Utah

 Pennsylvania